 Ludlow Vermont is a 150+ year old village located at the junction of Rt 100/103 in Windsor County.
-A thriving four-season town in the heart of the Okemo Valley, Ludlow is the home of Okemo Mountain Resort, a winter wonderland with world-class amenities, and the Annual Vermont State Zucchini Festival is held here in August.
+A thriving four-season town in the heart of the Okemo Valley, Ludlow is the home of Okemo Mountain Resort, a winter wonderland with world-class amenities.
 You will also find shops & galleries, and exceptional dining & lodging choices.

 Part of the village was listed on the National Register of Historic Places in 2007, including the Black River Academy, where notable alumni include U.S. President Calvin Coolidge; Rotary founder Paul P. Harris; John Garibaldi Sargent, who was U.S. Attorney General during Coolidge's Presidency; and Vermont governor William W. Stickney.

 This one-day beer festival, located in the Jackson Gore Courtyard, will feature new seasonal beers and cider.
 Enjoy beautiful spring conditions on the mountain in the morning, then quench your thirst by sampling some brews in the afternoon.
 We will be firing up the BBQ for the occasion and offering delicious eats.
 Don't forget your sunscreen!
 Open to the public.
 Must be 21 years old (with valid ID) to participants.